krypton logo as loader

 Conclusion

 The prototype of the Arduino-based display toolkit was effectively designed.
-This prototype has to be facilities to be integrated with the display board it can solve the problem of instant information transfer on the campus, and it is the best replacement for regular flex boards, In future, we can add an IR sensor to detect human motion where the display is mounted and the output of that sensor given to primary of the relay by means if IR sensor detects human around display then its output is given to display and the NO of the relay get closed, and the display will display our message for some programmed time if there is no action around display then it will undergo standby mode and reduced power consumption.
+This prototype has to be facilities to be integrated with the display board it can solve the problem of instant information transfer on the campus, and it is the best replacement for regular flex boards, In the future, we can add an IR sensor to detect human motion where the display is mounted and the output of that sensor given to primary of the relay utilizing IR sensor detects human around display then its output is given to display and the NO of the relay get closed, and the display will display our message for some programmed time if there is no action around display then it will undergo standby mode and reduced power consumption.